|

 Hollywood actress Danica McKellar and I have a history.
 In fact, we used to be quite close.
 What I mean to say is: I sat next to her once.

 I met Danica McKellar in 2006 when she spoke at a symposium on women and mathematics that I helped organize at Stanford University.
 She was passionate and animated about the topic and still had much more to say when time constraints forced us to end the panel discussion.
+I suppose she put some of what

 she had left to say into her 2007 book, Math Doesn't Suck.
 I was